Glacier Creek Preserve

 Most of the recently acquired land is leased and used for rotation between corn and soybean crops while we move toward it’s restoration to prairie and prairie-associated habitats.
 These areas are leased for cultivation on a year-by-year basis, although small areas have been set aside for specific research projects.
 Keeping the land in cultivation eliminates the need to control large areas of ruderal species while also supplementing our operating budget as we gear up with equipment and supplies to manage more than two times the amount of land than was in the original preserve.

 The Papio Tract is scheduled to be a stream and wetland mitigation bank that will be developed by the Papio-Missouri River Natural Resources District.
 In this restoration, in addition to reconstructing the Glacier Creek stream channel, swales will be created in the lowland where standing water during the spring will provide habitat for amphibian reproduction.
 A similar effort will be conducted along the North Creek lowland.
-Uplands on both the Barbi Hayes Overlook and the Bouteloua Tract are to be restored to tall or mixed-grass prairie with strategically places areas of oak savanna.
+Uplands on both the Barbi Hayes Overlook and the Bouteloua Tract are to be restored to tall or mixed-grass prairie with strategically placed areas of oak savanna.
 In the Bouteloua Tract, the historic wetland will be managed to reduce further head cutting to continue to function as active headwaters of Glacier Creek.

 Research Use: Research is central to the department’s vision for Glacier Creek Preserve.
 Present and past research provides information that furthers our understanding of basic and applied ecosystem processes with a present focus on ecological, geological, and hydrological processes of prairies and prairie restorations.
 In particular, the preserve affords a site amenable to long term studies.
 Established in 1970, the Allwine Prairie Tract of Glacier Creek Preserve represents decades of post-restoration development.
 In addition, replicated long-term research plots established in 1978, are among the oldest known, continuously managed burn and mow plots in the region.
 The plots, replicated at a second site south of Mead, Nebraska, include annual and quadrennial spring, summer, and fall burning or mulch-mowing plots with vegetative data collected in the plots across the years.